Sanghren/avalanche-hardhat-fork-tutorial/README.md

 - A Pair contract (PGL) using your 2 previously created ERC20.
 - And all this with the appropriate constructor params, linking all this together.
-Doable but since one of our most precious resource is time...
+Doable but it'll require some time to set up all this properly.

 So, what if I told you that we could avoid all those steps above and jump directly to the step where you test the relevant function of your contract.